DavidJKTofan/ba-master/README.md

 # Master Thesis
-Master Thesis of my Master in Business Analytics (work in progress)...
+Master Thesis of Master in Business Analytics (work in progress)...
 <br><br>
-For educational purposes only.
+DISCLAIMER: For educational purposes only.

 # Data Sources